You are here

 Training Travel Fund Guidelines

-The goal of the Training Travel Fund is to increase both the number of Inuit employees who take job and career related training and the amount of training they access.
+The goal of the Training Travel Fund is to increase both the number of Inuit employees who take the job and career-related training and the amount of training they access.

-The Training Travel Fund has been set up to pay the travel costs of Government of Nunavut employees who are enrolled on NTI’s Inuit Enrolment List [referred to as “Inuit” in the rest of the guidelines] and must leave their home communities in order to attend job and career related training.
+The Training Travel Fund has been set up to pay the travel costs of Government of Nunavut employees who are enrolled on NTI’s Inuit Enrolment List [referred to as “Inuit” in the rest of the guidelines] and must leave their home communities in order to attend a job and career-related training.

 This program is based on the following Inuit Societal Values: